NodeSecure/vulnera/docs/formats/standard.md

 # Standard vulnerability format

-We provide an high level format that work for all available strategy.
+We provide a high-level format that works for all available strategies.
 It can be activated with the option `useFormat` equal `Standard`.

 ```ts
 export interface StandardVulnerability {